 SOUTH SHORE PLAZA 1962.
 Filene's and R.H.
 Stearns stores were dedicated in February 1961 and October 1962, respectively.
 At the time of this plan, the open-air complex housed approximately 440,000 leasable square feet and contained nearly forty stores and services.
-There was free parking for 3,000 autos.
+Free parking was provided for 3,000 autos.

 SOUTH SHORE PLAZA TENANTS 1962: